About the Vermont Humanities CouncilBecause Ideas Matter

 A state affiliate of the National Endowment for the Humanities, VHC believes that engagement with the world of ideas, in interaction with others, contributes uniquely to richer lives, stronger communities, a more humane society, and a better world.

 The Vermont Humanities Council has developed a broad range of programs that serve Vermonters of all ages and backgrounds.
-In 2015 VHC sponsored nearly 900 programs; they occurred in 118 Vermont towns, including communities in every county.
+In 2016 VHC sponsored humanities events in 127 Vermont communities, including towns in each of Vermont’s 14 counties.

 Programs include book discussions, speaker events, conferences, a statewide one-book community reading program, and a grants program that supports humanities projects of other nonprofit organizations.

 Collaboration is at the core of VHC’s work.
-In 2015, VHC worked with 437 organizations, state agencies, social service groups, and other nonprofits.
+In 2016, VHC worked with almost 300 organizations across Vermont.